Heavenly Father Knows Best

 “And why one?
 That He might seek a godly offspring.”
 Malachi 2:15

-It is the only institution which God loves, and for which He established a certain process.
+Marriage is the only institution which God loves, and for which He established a certain process.

 “The only institution which God loves.”
 Malachi 2:11

-Obviously there will be those rare situations where such a systematic routine will be impossible to enforce in whole or in part.
+However, there will be those rare situations where such a systematic routine will be impossible to enforce in whole or in part.
 In those instances that deviate from established biblical norms, it’s up to every Christian to listen to the voice of His Lord.
 After all, each individual will give an account of himself to God.

 “Each of us will give an account of ourselves to God.”
 Romans 14:12